✏️ Update: October 28, 2024

 Third-shot drives will only get you so far

-From a pickleball strategies point of view, the third shot drop gets the most airtime.
+From a pickleball strategy point of view, the third shot drop gets the most airtime.
 Tennis players new to pickleball try to outpower their opponents with their drives.
 While it may work at the lower levels, advanced players have no trouble blocking, punching, or volleying baseline drives hit at them.
+Having said that, tennis players’ influence on the game is becoming more evident with players increasingly resorting to controlled power shots.
 Varying your third shot keeps your opponent off balance.

 Dinking is a waiting game